 A. Certification 6

-Preliminary Remarks Specifications of the Certification Procedure 6
+Preliminary Remarks

-Recognition Agreements Performance of Evaluation and Certification Validity of the Certification Result 8 8

-B. Certification Results 10
+B. Certification Results 11

-Executive Summary Identification of the TOE

-Security Policy Assumptions and Clarification of Scope 16

-Architectural Information Documentation 18

-7. IT Product Testing 18

-Results of the Evaluation 10.
-Obligations and Notes for the Usage of the TOE 20
+Executive Summary.
+Identification of the TOE.
+Security Policy.
+Assumptions and Clarification of Scope.
+Architectural Information.
+Documentation.
+IT Product Testing.
+Evaluated Configuration.
+Results of the Evaluation.
+Obligations and Notes for the Usage of the TOE.
+Security Target.
+Regulation specific aspects (eIDAS, QES).
+Definitions.
+Bibliography.

-11. Security Target 30

-13. Bibliography 32

-C. Excerpts from the Criteria 35 36
+C. Excerpts from the Criteria 36

+D. Annexes 37